jgrss/geowombat/doc/source/apply.rst

         # *Note that keyword arguments should always be a dictionary
         ds.attrs['apply_kwargs'] = {'divider': 2.3}

-        ds.gw.to_raster('output.tif',
-                        n_workers=4,
-                        n_threads=2,
-                        separate=True,
+        ds.gw.save(
+            'output.tif',
+            num_workers=2,
             overwrite=True,
-                        compress='lzw')
+            compress='lzw'
+        )

 Applying in-memory GeoWombat functions lazily
 ---------------------------------------------

-Several GeoWombat functions execute in-memory, and are therefore not optimized for large datasets.
-However, these functions can be applied at the block level for Dask-like out-of-memory processing using the user function framework.
+Several ``geowombat`` functions execute in-memory, and are therefore not optimized for large datasets.
+However, these functions can be applied at the block level for ``dask``-like out-of-memory processing using the user function framework.
 In the example below, :func:`geowombat.polygon_to_array` is applied at the raster block level.

 .. code:: python